hugopeixoto/hugopeixoto.net/src/articles/advent-of-code-2019.md

         .map(|(x, y, _)| (x, y))
         // note the lack of collect here
 }

+// this would also work:
+// fn parse(source: &String) -> impl Iterator<Item=(usize, usize)> + '_ {
 ~~~~

 I also had some hard times dealing with `flat_map`.
 Since it returns an `impl
-Iterator` that might outlive the scope of the `flat_map` closure, I had a bunch
+Iterator` that might outlive the scope of the `flat_map` closure, I had some
-of troubles with lifetimes.
+issues with lifetimes.
 I ended up almost never using it.
-Note the `move`
+Note the `move` in the
-in the example above, to deal with `y` being borrowed into the inner closure
+example above, to deal with `y` being borrowed into the inner closure that
-that outlives the outer closure.
+outlives the outer closure.

 I missed some features that come with other programming language's standard library.
 These were the extra crates I ended up importing: